nushell/nushell.github.io/book/overlays.md

 The `--keep-custom` flag does exactly that.

-One can also keep a list of environment variables that were defined inside an overlay, but remove the rest:
+One can also keep a list of environment variables that were defined inside an overlay, but remove the rest, using the `--keep-env` flag:

 ```
 (zero)> module spam { export def foo [] { "foo" }; export env FOO {"foo"}}